SushilBhandary/SQL-Notes/06-Joins2.md

 The keyword INNER is optional.
 By default a join is INNER join.

-As you see, an INNER JOIN doesn't include a row that didn't match the condition for any combination.

-Opposite of INNER JOIN is OUTER JOIN.
-Outer Join will include all rows, even if they don't match the condition.
-There are 3 types of outer joins:
+### Type of Joins

+- INNER JOIN
+- Outer Join
-- Left Join
+    1. Left Join
-- Right Join
+    2. Right Join
-- Full Join
+    3. Full Join

 As the names convey, left join will include all rows from the left table, right join will include all rows from the right table and full join will include all rows from both the tables.